argoproj-labs/hera/docs/user-guides/script-basics.md

         D = echo(name="D", arguments={"message": "D"})
         A >> [B, C] >> D
 ```

+> **For advanced users**: the exact mechanism of the `script` decorator is to prepare a `Script` object within the
+> decorator, so that when your function is invoked under a Hera context, the call is redirected to the `Script.__call__`
+> function.
+This takes the kwargs of a `Step` or `Task` depending on whether the context manager is a `Steps` or a
+> `DAG`.
+Under a Workflow itself, your function is not expected to take arguments, so the call will add the function as
+> a template.

 Alternatively, you can specify your DAG using `Task` directly: